jordsti/pydbg/README.md

 Cards not working or need to be tested
 ==

-- Power ring
+- HEAT VISION

-- Heat vision
+- AQUAMAN'S TRIDENT

 - Green latern bonus need to only apply once

 - Mera

+- Lobo

+- Robin

+- PRINCESS DIANA OF THEMYSCIRA

+- CHEETAH

+- SUPERGIRL

-- The Penguin
+- THE BAT-SIGNAL

 - many more...